tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ec2_eips.md

 ## Parameters

-This resource does not expect any parameters.
+This resource does not require any parameters.

 ## Properties